LexiFi/gen_js_api/TYPES.md

 argument of the constructor.
 The argument field name is by default `arg`, but this can be changed with a `[@js.arg]` attribute.

+At most one unary constructor may have the attribute `[@js.default]` and the argument of this constructor must be of type `Ojs.t`.
+In this case, this constructor is used to handle the default cases when either the discriminator field is equal to an unexpected value or even worse when the discriminator field is absent (from JS to ML).
+In the other direction (from ML to JS), the unique argument is used as JavaScript representation.

 A nary constructor is mapped to a record containing two fields: the discriminator field and an argument field set to an array representing the arguments of the constructor.
 Once again, the argument field name